ds-wizard/guide/docs/more/development/integration-questions/integration-api.rst

 External Service Requirements
 =============================

-If we want to connect an external service using the API there are certain requirements for it to make the connection to |project_name| possible.
+If we want to connect an external service using the API there are certain requirements for it to make the connection to DSW possible.

 - **Allows search using free text**